Visit Birmingham, Deep South

 Other notable attractions include the Museum of Art, the Alabama Sports Hall of Fame and the Carver Theatre for the Performing Arts.
 Jazz aficionados will feel very much at home here; the Alabama Jazz Hall of Fame is a wonderful tribute to Jazz greats, and has a resident expert who played with the Tommy Dorsey band.
 Outside the city, a drive to Vulcan Park provides wonderful views of the city and the panorama of the Red Mountains.

-Suggested itineraries featuring Birmingham
+Suggested itinerary featuring Birmingham

 This sample itinerary will give you an idea of what is possible when you travel in Birmingham, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.